Vestibular rehabilitation: Effectiveness

+More recently, higher-level evidence has further clarified the effectiveness and recommended application of vestibular rehabilitation therapy.
+A 2022 updated clinical practice guideline from the American Physical Therapy Association's Academy of Neurologic Physical Therapy provides strong evidence supporting vestibular rehabilitation therapy for adults with acute, subacute, and chronic unilateral and bilateral peripheral vestibular hypofunction.
+The guideline reports consistent improvements in dizziness, gaze stability, balance, postural control, and functional outcomes.

+The guideline also provides evidence-based dosing recommendations, suggesting supervised vestibular rehabilitation with gaze stabilization exercises performed three to five times daily for a total of 12–40 minutes per day depending on whether dysfunction is acute, chronic, unilateral, or bilateral.
+These recommendations apply specifically to peripheral vestibular hypofunction confirmed by objective vestibular testing and do not extend to central vestibular disorders.

 There is evidence that vestibular rehabilitation therapy increases the "balance, quality of life, and functional capacity" of patients with multiple sclerosis.

 In a study of 109 children, an association between completion of vestibular rehabilitation and improvement of concussion symptoms and visuovestibular performance was found.
 A different study found that vestibular and physical therapy were linked to a shorter recovery period, resulting in a more rapid return to sports.
 A 2018 meta-analysis utilized the DHI to evaluate the effects of vestibular therapy on the alleviation of concussion symptoms.
 The DHI is a 25-item questionnaire that is a cost-effective and simple tool that has the ability to analyze the effects of vestibular therapy on concussion symptoms.
 The lower the DHI, the less symptomatic a patient is and a decrease of 18 points or more from pre to post vestibular therapy intervention is considered clinically significant.
 All of the studies evaluated in the meta-analysis had clinically significant changes in DHI pre to post vestibular therapy, illustrating the positive effects of vestibular therapy on the treatment and alleviation of concussion symptoms.